How is a learning from teaching activity defined?

 Examples of learning from teaching activities:

 - To prepare for teaching a skills workshop at a surgical specialty society meeting, physician faculty find that they need to learn how to operate a new laparoscopic device that will be used during the workshop.
 The specialty society, as an accredited provider, facilitates their training on the new device as a learning from teaching activity for the faculty prior to their teaching engagement.

-- An accredited provider makes available a learning from teaching activity for community learner who have recently been recruited as new faculty for undergraduate and graduate school instruction in the form of "individualized learning projects" where new faculty assess what knowledge and skills they need to teach more effectively, and then makes available training and feedback to improve their teaching skills.
-It includes one-to-one mentorship and training with educational experts that is scheduled by the learners.
+- An accredited provider makes available a learning from teaching activity for new faculty in the form of "individualized learning projects."
+In the activity, new faculty assess what knowledge and skills they need to teach more effectively, and then the provider makes available training and feedback to improve the new faculty members’ teaching skills.
+This includes one-to-one mentorship and training with educational experts.